<> <> <> <>

 Tirzepatide is also known as a 'twincretin', as it is one of the only medications that work on 2 incretin hormones — glucagon-like peptide-1 (GLP-1) and glucose-dependent insulinotropic peptide (GIP).

-This dual-action effect has been found to significantly reduce glycemic levels and improve insulin sensitivity, as well as reduce body weight by more than 20% and improve lipid metabolism [2].
+This dual-action effect has been found to significantly reduce glycemic levels and improve insulin sensitivity and improve lipid metabolism [2].

 How effective is tirzepatide (Mounjaro)?